debsamanta5571-dot/ash-tower/README.md

 **Deckbuilding**

-Cards are data plus an optional play callback, not a subclass per card.
-A definition holds cost, type, targeting, and numbers.
-Runtime state (upgrade, cost mods) lives on a wrapper so the catalog stays immutable.
-The run keeps the persistent deck.
-Combat clones it into draw, hand, discard, and exhaust.
-Play always goes through one path: pay energy, apply the numbers, then run the callback if there is one.
-New cards are catalog entries.
-Rest, shop, and events only mutate the run deck.
+Cards live in a catalog.
+Each one is a pile of numbers (cost, damage, block, targeting) and, if it needs something special, a short extra effect.
+Upgrade flags and temporary discounts sit on the copy you actually play, so the catalog itself does not get rewritten mid-run.
+The run holds your real deck.
+A fight clones it into draw, hand, discard, and exhaust.
+Every play goes through the same steps: pay energy, apply the numbers, then run the extra effect if there is one.
+Rest, shop, and events only change the run deck.
+A new card is a new catalog row, not a new combat class.

 **Energy**

-Energy is combat-scoped and reset at the start of each player turn.
-Cost is resolved in one function so relics, statuses, X-cost, and free-play flags cannot disagree.
-Spend happens at play time.
-Whatever is left stays on the combatant until turn end, which is how leftover-energy relics work without a second currency.
+Energy exists only during a fight.
+You get a fresh pool at the start of your turn.
+One function decides what a card costs, so relics, statuses, "spend all remaining energy" cards, and free plays cannot disagree.
+You spend when you play.
+Whatever you do not spend stays until the turn ends, which is how relics that care about leftover energy can read it without inventing a second resource.

 **Relics**

-Relics are hook lists, not a switch on relic id inside combat.
-Each relic can subscribe to fight start, turn start, turn end, card play, HP loss, shuffle, pickup, or after combat.
-Combat broadcasts those moments.
-Adding a relic is a catalog row and a lambda.
-Pickup is unique by id so the same relic cannot stack twice by accident.
+Relics are not a giant switch statement inside combat.
+Each one can hook a moment: fight start, turn start, turn end, a card being played, losing HP, shuffling, picking the relic up, or leaving a fight.
+Combat just calls those moments.
+A new relic is another catalog entry and a function that runs at the right time.
+You can only hold one of each, so the same relic cannot stack by accident.

 **Combat**

-Combat is a single rules engine.
-Enemies expose an intent so the UI is a view of the next move, not a separate AI.
-Damage always enters one function: block, then HP, then status reactions (Brittle, Nails, Heft, Dulled, Unsteady).
-Cards, relics, and enemy moves call that function instead of writing their own HP math.
-Statuses are a stack map on the combatant, ticked at turn boundaries, so a new status is data and a tick rule rather than a new combat class.
+One rules engine runs the fight.
+Enemies pick a move and show an intent, so the UI is reading the next action, not guessing.
+All damage goes through one function: block first, then HP, then status reactions.
+Brittle, Nails, Heft, Dulled, and Unsteady hang on the fighter as stacks and update at turn boundaries.
+Cards, relics, and enemy moves all call that same damage function, so nothing gets to invent its own HP math.

 ## Play